Ana Konjuh: 2016: First major quarterfinal

-2017: World No. 20
+2017: Top 20 debut

 Konjuh started the year at the Auckland Open, where she reached her second WTA tournament final, beating Naomi Osaka and Julia Görges en-route.
 She then lost in straight sets to Lauren Davis.
 Despite her loss, Konjuh reached a career-high ranking of world No. 36.
 At the Australian Open, she beat Kristina Mladenovic in straight sets before losing to Daria Gavrilova.

 After losing in the round of 16 of the St. Petersburg Ladies' Trophy to the top seed Simona Halep, Konjuh played at Dubai, where she defeated Zhang Shuai in the first round.
 She then had back-to-back upsets over the No. 12 seed Samantha Stosur, and the No. 8 seed Elena Vesnina en route to the quarterfinals where she lost to the top seed, Angelique Kerber.

 At Wimbledon, she defeated world No. 9, Dominika Cibulková, but lost to the eventual finalist, Venus Williams, in the fourth round.
 Following this successful run, she achieved a career-high ranking of world No. 20, on 31 July 2017.

 In September 2017, Konjuh underwent surgery on her right elbow.

-2018-2020: Out of top 500, and later top 1000

-2021: Back to top 100
+2021: Serbia Open final

 In 2021, at the Miami Open, Konjuh got her first main-draw win after three years as a wildcard.
-Later, she defeated 18th seeded Madison Keys to reach the third round of the tournament.
+Later, she defeated 18th seed Madison Keys to reach the third round of the tournament.
 In the next round, Konjuh recorded her upset against 15th seed Iga Świątek, one of the best performances in her career.
-In the round of 16, she went down 1-6, 5-7 against Anastasija Sevastova.
+In the round of 16, she lost in straight sets against Anastasija Sevastova.

-At the Serbia Open, Konjuh reached the final in more than four years as a qualifier, defeating second seed Yulia Putintseva in the round of 16, fifth seed Nadia Podoroska in the quarterfinal and teenager María Camila Osorio in the semifinal.
+At the Serbia Open, Konjuh reached the final in more than four years as a qualifier, defeating second seed Yulia Putintseva in the round of 16, fifth seed Nadia Podoroska in the quarterfinal and teenager Camila Osorio in the semifinal.
 She retired due to a right hip injury in the final with Paula Badosa but thanks to another great run, she returned to the top 150, climbing 44 spots in the rankings to No. 144, her best ranking since 2018.